perlaruizaviles/farandula/demos/java-server/README.md

 ## Helpers Purpose ##
-Contains the helper interfaces to use around the application The classes in Helpers have the purpose to facilitate repetitive tasks that can be used in one or more classes.
+Contains the helper interfaces to use around the application The classes in `Helpers` have the purpose to facilitate repetitive tasks that can be used in one or more classes.
 #### Implementation
-- AgeManagerImpl
+- `AgeManagerImpl`
-- DateParserImpl
+- `DateParserImpl`
-- FlightHelperImpl
+- `FlightHelperImpl`
-- PassengerHelperImpl
+- `PassengerHelperImpl`
 #### AgeManager
-The class AgeManager woks as a model and the data is inyected by the class PassengerHelper.
+The class AgeManager woks as a model and the data is inyected by the class `PassengerHelper`.
 #### AirportSource
-The class AirportSours is used as a secure HashMap and contains as a key the iata code and its value as airport.
+The class `AirportSource` is used as a secure HashMap and contains as a key the iata code and its value as `Airport`.
 Contains a list of all available airports.
 This class is not used as an interface like the rest of the classes in the Helper folder because all of its members are static.
 #### DateParser
-The class DateParser is used to convert form `LocalDateTime` to `UnixTimeStamp` seconds and viceversa.
+The class `DateParser` is used to convert form `LocalDateTime` to `UnixTimeStamp` seconds and viceversa.
 #### FlightHelper
-The class FlightHelper parses all the information required for the Response.
+The class `FlightHelper` parses all the information required for the Response.
 #### PassengerHelper
-The class PassengerHelper takes a list of passangers as a String and converts it to an AgeManager Object.
+The class `PassengerHelper` takes a list of passangers as a `String` and converts it to an `AgeManager` Object.